Menahem Mendel Beilis: United States

 Beilis died unexpectedly at a hotel in Saratoga Springs, New York on July 7, 1934 and was buried two days later at the Mount Carmel Cemetery, Glendale, Queens, which is the burial place of Leo Frank and Sholem Aleichem.
-Though Beilis's fame had faded since the trial in 1913, it returned briefly at his death.
+Though Beilis' fame had faded since the trial in 1913, it returned briefly at his death.
 His funeral was attended by over 4,000 people.
-The New York Times noted that Beilis's fellow Jews “always believed that his conduct [in resisting all pressure to implicate himself or other Jews] saved his countrymen from a pogrom.”
-A history of the Eldridge Street Synagogue, where Beilis's funeral was held, describes the scene at his funeral as follows: “The crowd could not be contained in the sanctuary.
+The New York Times noted that Beilis' fellow Jews “always believed that his conduct [in resisting all pressure to implicate himself or other Jews] saved his countrymen from a pogrom.”
+A history of the Eldridge Street Synagogue, where Beilis' funeral was held, describes the scene at his funeral as follows: “The crowd could not be contained in the sanctuary.
 As many as a dozen policemen failed to establish order in the streets.”

 Around six months before his death, Beilis was interviewed by the English-language Jewish Daily Bulletin.
 Asked for “one outstanding impression” of the trial in Kiev, he paid a final tribute to the Russian Gentiles who had helped him to escape the blood libel, such as the detective Mykola Krasovsky (Nikolai Krasovsky) and the journalist Brazul-Brushkovsky: “There was real heroism, real sacrifice.
 They knew that by defending me their careers would be ruined, even their very lives would not be safe.
 But they persisted because they knew I was innocent.”

 Depiction in The Fixer

-While Bernard Malamud's novel The Fixer is based on the life of Mendel Beilis, Malamud transformed Beilis’ character, and that of his wife, in ways that Beilis's descendants found degrading.
+While Bernard Malamud's novel The Fixer is based on the life of Mendel Beilis, Malamud transformed Beilis’ character, and that of his wife, in ways that Beilis' descendants found degrading.
 The real Mendel Beilis was “a dignified, respectful, well-liked, fairly religious family man with a faithful wife, Esther, and five children.”
 Malamud's protagonist Yakov Bok is “an angry, foul-mouthed, cuckolded, friendless, childless blasphemer.”

 When The Fixer was first published, Beilis’ son David Beilis wrote to Malamud, complaining both that Malamud had plagiarized from Beilis’ memoirs and that Malamud had debased the memories of Beilis and his wife through the characters of Yakov Bok and Bok's wife Raisl.
 Malamud wrote back, attempting to reassure David Beilis that The Fixer “makes no attempt to portray Mendel Beilis or his wife.
 Yakov and Raisl Bok, I am sure you will agree, in no way resemble your parents.”

 The historian Albert Lindemann lamented: “By the late twentieth century, memory of the Beilis case came to be inextricably fused (and confused) with...
 The Fixer.”